celestiaorg/networks/celestia-light-node.md

 ```
 Save the mnemonic output as this is the only way to recover your validator wallet in case you lose it!

+### Fund the Wallet
-4. You can fund an existing wallet via Discord by sending this message to #faucet channel:
+You can fund an existing wallet via Discord by sending this message to #faucet channel:
 ```
 !faucet celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-5. Wait to see if you get a confirmation that the tokens have been successfully sent.
+Wait to see if you get a confirmation that the tokens have been successfully sent.
 To check if tokens have arrived succesfully to the destination wallet run the command below replacing the public address with your own:
 ```sh
 celestia-appd q bank balances celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```